anthony-mills/cryptocoaster/README.md

 * src/js/main-menu.js - Merges the news articles and defines the game title sscreen
 * src/js/game.js - Controls the complete gameplay state and the game over functionality.
 * src/day-complete.js - If the BTC Roller Coaster Guy survives the full 24 hours of the Bitcoin market controls the game complete state.

-### Play

-You can play a [running version of the game here](https://gateway.ipfs.io/ipfs/Qma2P61qA2HCnQjjs4nhejLkU6bwbN34fGLYCNxhzsGSqh/).

 ### Licence